MASTERING THE TRADE BOOK

 Engage in:

-• Marketing exercises that will help you see your book as a commercial product and not just an intellectual product
+• Marketing exercises to help you see your book as a commercial product and not just an intellectual product

 • “Shark Tank” pitch slam night – 60 seconds to pitch your book idea to a panel of top New York literary agents